wagga40/Zircolite/Readme.md

 ![](pics/gui.jpg)

-The Mini-GUI can be used totaly offline, it allows the user to display and search results.
-To know how to use the Mini-GUI Check docs [here](docs).
+The Mini-GUI can be used totally offline, it allows the user to display and search results.
+To know how to use the Mini-GUI, check docs [here](docs).

 ## Battle-tested

 Zircolite has been used to perform cold-analysis (in Lab) on EVTX in multiple "real-life" situations.
-However, even if Zircolite has been used many times to perform analysis directly on an Microsoft Windows endpoint, there is not yet a pipeline to thoroughly test every release.
+However, even if Zircolite has been used many times to perform analysis directly on a Microsoft Windows endpoint, there is not yet a pipeline to thoroughly test every release.

 ## License